 Labeled a Public Ivy, the University of Maryland, College Park might be a public school, but it offers academic quality that is some of the best in the country.
 It’s comparable to that offered by the more elite and more expensive private Ivy League schools, in fact.

-Here, you’ll find one of the very best master’s in economics.
+Here, you’ll find one of the very best economics masters programs in the country.
 A ten-course, 30-credit program, the Master of Science in applied economics is offered both in downtown Washington, D.C. near DuPont Circle as well as in College Park, nestled in the main campus of the university.

 Colorado School of Mines